OwenB23/OwenB23/README.md

 </div>
 <br></br>
-Currently I am looking for an oppertuntity as a front end web developer!
+I am currently looking for an oppertuntity as a front end web developer!
 Please email me at Owenbond23@gmail.com for any information or questions you might have for me.